 Starting with a children's song and an Anglican confession in a large Baptist auditorium in Brisbane before an audience of people from across Australia, guests from the Pacific and South East Asia and including sixty under 18s, signals the comprehensiveness of GAFCON Australasia's second conference.

 The inclusion of the young people was deliberate for a conference titled 'Building the Future'.
-To underline the point, conference hosts Kate Hamer and Jodie McNeill quipped “A church without children crying is a church which is dying” as they asked for tolerance of children's chatter during the sessions.
+To underline the point, conference hosts Kate Hamer and Jodie McNeill quipped “If you can’t hear crying, the church is dying” as they asked for tolerance of children's chatter during the sessions.

 The large contingent of children and families lent a joyful air to the opening session but the hosts also acknowledged the sadness of some of the delegates who have had difficult church backgrounds which brought them under the umbrella of the Global Anglican Future Conference (GAFCON).